abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![preorder](../04_order/preorder_equivalence.svg)

-And, even more interestingly, if we transfer the preorder connections between the elements of thesese sets to connections between the sets themselves, these connections would follow the *antisymmetry* requirement, which means that they would form a *partial order.*
+And, even more interestingly, if we transfer the preorder connections between the elements of these sets to connections between the sets themselves, these connections would follow the *antisymmetry* requirement, which means that they would form a *partial order.*

 ![preorder](../04_order/preorder_partial_order.svg)